 Tickets are sold in one-hour intervals, i.e., 1:00 – 2:00 pm.
 This is again because the adventure isn’t just one ride.
 Instead, you’ll go on two runs and take a tour of Quartermaster Canyon.
 So the entire experience will take about 45 minutes to an hour.

 Ticket prices can sometimes vary.
-But as of the date of this article, rates start at $39 and go up to $44 per person on holidays.
+But as of the date of this article, rates start around $45 per person.
 Sales tax is an additional charge.

 Right now, there are eight tour times daily, starting at 10:00 am, with the last tour at 5:00 pm.
 Reservation times can sell out, too, so it’s best to get your tickets before going to Grand Canyon West.